Chrysler LeBaron: The LeBaron background

 LeBaron was one of the many prominent coachbuilders in the 1920s and 1930s to provide bodies for luxury cars.
 It was founded in Bridgeport, Connecticut, in 1920 by Thomas L. Hibbard and Raymond H. Dietrich.
-It was later purchased by Briggs Manufacturing Company of Detroit in 1926, the major manufacturer of bodies for Ford, Chrysler, Hudson, Packard, and others, and operated as a Briggs specialist subsidiary.
+It was later purchased by Briggs Manufacturing Company of Detroit in 1926, the major manufacturer of bodies for Ford, Chrysler, Hudson, Packard and others, and operated as a Briggs specialist subsidiary.

 LeBaron supplied exquisite custom bodies for various car companies such as Chrysler's luxury Imperial line, Duesenberg, and Cadillac.

-LeBaron's last projects for Chrysler were the Chrysler Newport Phaeton, a super-streamlined dual cowl phaeton with an aluminum body, and the remarkable 1941 Chrysler Thunderbolt, a sleek roadster with concealed headlights (like the 1936 Cord 810/812) and a retractable metal hardtop styled by Alex Tremulis, who would later style the legendary Tucker of 1948.
+LeBaron's last projects for Chrysler were the Chrysler Newport Phaeton, a super-streamlined dual cowl phaeton with an aluminum body, and the 1941 Chrysler Thunderbolt, a sleek roadster with concealed headlights (like the 1936 Cord 810/812) and a retractable metal hardtop styled by Alex Tremulis, who would later style the 1948 Tucker.

-Chrysler purchased Briggs Manufacturing Company in 1953.

-Two years after the Chrysler Corporation introduced the Imperial as a separate luxury division, LeBaron was designated the top-of-the-line Imperial models in 1957 through 1975.
+Chrysler purchased the Briggs Manufacturing Company in 1953.
+Two years after the Chrysler introduced the Imperial as a separate luxury division, the LeBaron name designated the top-of-the-line Imperial models from 1957 through 1975.

 Classic generation (1931–1941)

-The LeBarons started in the 1930s during the automobile's Classic era and competed directly with the luxury brands of its day, such as Lincoln, Cadillac, and Packard.
+The LeBarons started in the 1930s during the automobile's classic era and competed directly with the luxury brands of its day, such as Lincoln, Cadillac, and Packard.
 In the mid-1930s, Chrysler added a radical new "Art Deco" design shape, known as the Airflow Imperials, to the Chrysler line.
 LeBaron supplied the high-end CW series.
 The design features were considered advanced and perhaps ahead of their time.
 However, the shape was too radical for buyer's tastes, and non-Airflow models outsold Airflows by about 3 to 1.
 Raymond Dietrich, co-founder and former stylist at LeBaron, was hired in 1932 to be Chrysler's in-house stylist.
 Dietrich restyled the Airflow line and moved Chryslers to more mainstream styles.
-As a result of the poor Airflow sales, Chrysler's designs became quite conservative for the next two decades.
+As a result of poor Airflow sales, Chrysler's designs became quite conservative for the next two decades.
 Auto manufacturers continued to build up their in-house styling departments and bodyworks.
 LeBaron thus became less important to most of its customers for design ideas and bodies.
 Toward the late 1930s, LeBaron/Briggs built more bodies for Chrysler and fewer for Ford.
 Chrysler became their biggest customer, with additional bodies built for Packard, Hudson, and Graham-Paige.
-During the late 1930s and early 1940s, the LeBaron name and division became less critical for Briggs, although it remained a division of Briggs until the Chrysler buy-out in 1953.
+During the late 1930s and early 1940s, the LeBaron name and division became less critical for Briggs, although it remained a division of Briggs until the Chrysler buyout in 1953.

-LeBaron's last projects for Chrysler were two concept cars: the Chrysler Newport Phaeton, a super-streamlined dual cowl phaeton with an aluminum body, and the remarkable 1941 Chrysler Thunderbolt, a sleek roadster with concealed headlights and a retractable metal hardtop styled by Alex Tremulis, who went on to later style part of the legendary Tucker of 1948.
-Only 6 of each were made.
+LeBaron's last projects for Chrysler were two concept cars: the Chrysler Newport Phaeton, a super-streamlined dual cowl phaeton with an aluminum body, and the 1941 Chrysler Thunderbolt, a sleek roadster with concealed headlights and a retractable metal hardtop styled by Alex Tremulis, who went on to later style part of the 1948 Tucker.
+Only six of each were made.